• 10,660 Reviews

 Choosing the Right Bird Table.

-If you are buying a new bird table, choosing one that is less likely to blow over, and easier to fix to the ground will save you time and trouble in the long run.
+If you are buying a new bird table, choosing one that is less likely to blow over and easier to fix to the ground will save you time and trouble in the long run.

 • Choose a sturdy, reasonable heavy table, light flimsy models will blow over at the first puff of wind.

 • If it is to stay upright, the base of your bird table should be wider than the top.
 It should be heavy too.
-Some models offer twist out feet for extra stability.
+Some models offer twist-out feet for extra stability.

 • Flat feet.
 Look for flat feet on a new bird table.
 These offer extra stability and will make it easier to secure the table to the ground.

 • Not too tall.
 A tall bird table can make an impressive garden feature.
 But the taller the table is, the more likely it is to blow over.
 If you have plenty to shelter in your garden, then you could be okay with a very tall bird table.
-If your garden is more exposed stick to something more petite.
+If your garden is more exposed, stick to something more petite.
 Most birds are perfectly happy feeding on a table 4 or 5 feet tall.

-Choose the Right Position
+Choose the Right Bird Table Position

 Before you decide where to put your bird table, take a moment to think about how the wind blows through your garden.
 Most gardens have windy spots and more sheltered areas.